 The DePuy Attune knee implant was touted as one of the largest-ever medical device research & development projects.
 Since its release almost a decade ago, it has been used in more than 400,000 knee replacement procedures.

-Unfortunately, reports now show a defect in the design of these implants causing a high number of early failures when implant components become detached from patients’ lower leg bones.
+Unfortunately, reports now show a questionable base plate design of these implants may be causing a high number of early failures when implant components become detached from patients’ lower leg bones.

 Over an unprecedented six-year design process, DePuy engineered the Attune knee to perform even better, with features such as:

 Unfortunately, engineers made two key design changes in the Attune that may lead to early detachment.
 First, the use of a certain polyethylene plastic in place of the natural knee cartilage can cause more stress on the device itself and areas of bone attachment.

 Second, the tibial base plate bone attachment components themselves were made much smoother than normal, which can cut down on the ability of adhesives to bond with it.
 In fact, reports suggest the bonding components of the Attune replacement implant are 75% smoother than earlier models.

 The tibial base plate design of the Attune knee system can lead to failure of the adhesive holding the implant to the tibia bone.
 When this occurs, patients may experience a range of symptoms including:

 In most cases of DePuy knee tibial loosening, the problems surface within the first few years after implantation.
 Unfortunately, even if these symptoms are present, your doctor may not be able to confirm the implant has detached without a second surgery.